Valatty: Theatrical

 Initially, the film was planned to be released on 5 May 2023, but later, it was postponed to 14 July 2023.
 It was again postponed by a week and was released in theatres on 21 July 2023.
 KRG Studios acquired the worldwide theatrical release rights of the film.
-The Kannada, Tamil, Telugu, and Hindi versions are scheduled to be released on 28 July 2023.
+The Kannada, Tamil, Telugu, and Hindi versions were released on 28 July 2023.

-The Russian dubbed version of the film is set to release on 25 April 2024, titled "A Dog's Escape" in Russian.
-The film will be distributed by Capella Films in Theatres.
+The Russian dubbed version of the film was released on 25 April 2024, titled A Dog's Escape in Russian.
+The film was distributed by Capella Films in Theatres.

 Home media

 Disney+ Hotstar has acquired the digital rights and began streaming it on 7 November 2023.

 Reception

 Critical response

 Anna Mathews of The Times of India gave 3.5 out of 5 stars and wrote, "Valatty is a fun movie for the family to watch together and have a light laugh".
 Sanjith Sidhardhan of OTTPlay gave 2.5 out of 5 stars and wrote, "Strapped with a predictable tale, Valatty gets caught between being a feel-good movie and a serious take on human cruelty on animals.
 This only serves it to bog down the dog tale".

 Anandu Suresh of The Indian Express gave 2 out of 5 stars and wrote, "In short, Valatty is bound to entertain those seeking a lighthearted movie, but its lasting impact on viewers' hearts is uncertain and will solely hinge on their fondness for dogs".
 Nirmal Jovial of The Week gave 2 out of 5 stars and wrote, "As a viewer, Valatty personally left this writer feeling disappointed.
 Nevertheless, it must be acknowledged that it was a one-of-a-kind experiment in Malayalam cinema".